Asian American Donor Program

 For now, I have lost my previous life, friends, and wheelchair sports.
 Fatigue, severe physical weakness and the awful unknown are my life now.
 I pass the time playing video games of superheroes, wishing I could take on cancer the same way.
 Deadpool adorns the socket of my artificial leg.

 I’m counting on a donor to help me out.
 I remain hopeful.
-If you are Samona or Pacific Islander please register as a marrow donor at http://join.bethematch.org/Superhero4Aleki
+If you are Samona or Pacific Islander please register as a marrow donor at http://my.bethematch.org/Superhero4Aleki

 Story Category: Patients